Witnessing India unite for our unsung heroesKey moments from our telethon on NDTV as the country united to raise eight figures in interest free loans.

 - Watch the full telethon here as broadcasted on NDTV.

 During the broadcast, experts from the industry were quick to point out the major and existent challenges of small scale farmers.
-“About 54.6% of the population is dependent on agriculture”, said Dr. Ramanjaneyulu, Founder and Executive Director of Centre for Sustainable Agriculture, a Rang De impact partner.
+“About 54.6% of the population is dependent on agriculture”, said Dr Ramanjaneyulu, Founder and Executive Director of the Centre for Sustainable Agriculture, a Rang De impact partner.
 He went on to elaborate; “Average income of farmers in India is around Rs.
 8,931 per month.
 Our study showed that lockdown affected to an extent of about 60%.”

 The gravity of the situation was further expounded by Mr Vijay Mahajan, the founder of Basix who threw light on the lack of institutional credit for rural farmers.
 “Farmers who could not sell their crops have no money to buy inputs for the next crop.
 Small loans will help them a lot”, he said.

 - Check out the blog of our interview with Mr Vijay Mahajan here.

 Nobel Laureate, Abhijit Banerjee also stresses the economic impact of the crisis.
 He had this to say: “A lot of people who rely on agriculture are not recognised as farmers.
 So, identifying only farmers for relief measures will not be enough.”
 Mr Banerjee also talked about middle-class rural India falling into poverty and stressed providing social support to a large number of migrants.

 Scott Theisen, CEO, Optum Care Services, who also made a significant contribution to the campaign pointed out the need for the promotion of healthy living through financial backing.
 “The biggest contribution of Rang De is that it will inspire many other organisations to make efforts in a similar direction”.
 This was also a major chain effect that was noted by Ajay Vir Jakhar, Chairman, Bharat Krishak Samaj.